Prathamdoshi/School-District-Data-Analytics/README.md

 ## Purpose

 The purpose of this project was to understand the school data of the school district.
-The game data was provided by UC Berkeley extension to further master and practice analysis using Pandas.
+The district data was provided by UC Berkeley extension to further master and practice analysis using Pandas.

 ## Objective